Pipeline Stages & Configuration | FieldCamp

 Automation Rules

-The Rules tab is where you set up automation that runs when requests change stage.
-FieldCamp supports seven types of computed rules:
+The Rules tab is where you set up automation that runs around the request lifecycle.
+FieldCamp's rule engine supports the following rule types:

 Status Propagation